-Because Holland for 50 years has had drug policies which are much more successful than hard-line countries, those with a vested interest in prohibition must make sure to paint it as a failure-and to do so, they have relied upon deception or outright lies.
+Because Holland for 50 years has had more successful drug policies than hard-line countries, those with a vested interest in prohibition must paint it as a failure-and to do so, they have relied on deception or outright lies.
 We saw an example in 1998, when Barry McCaffrey, the US Drug Czar, visited the country.
-Coming from a former position in the military, he had no other relevant background than the crimes he had committed while serving the U.S. war machine in Iraq and elsewhere.
-As the man in charge of the Office of National Drug Control Policy (ONDCP) and President Clinton's drug war, however, he was now to visit far worse places-including the city of Amsterdam.
+Coming from a former position in the military, he had no other relevant background than the war crimes he had committed while serving in Iraq and elsewhere.
+As the man in charge of the Office of National Drug Control Policy (ONDCP) and President Clinton's drug war, however, he was now to visit a far worse place-the drug infected city of Amsterdam.

 Before going, McCaffrey could not withhold his judgement.
-In the week leading up to his European tour he could not only assure Americans that Holland's policies were "an unmitigated disaster", but that the murder rate was twice as high as that of the United States.
-Drugs, of course, were to blame, and because of liberal drug policies, the General held, the crime rate in Holland was 40 percent higher than in the United States.
+In the week leading up to his European tour, he assured Americans that Holland's policies were "an unmitigated disaster", and that the murder rate was twice as high as that of the United States.
+Drugs, of course, were to blame, and because of liberal drug policies the crime rate in Holland was 40 percent higher than in the United States.
 In addition, he told that while 30,2 percent of Dutch youth had tried cannabis, only 9,1 percent of American kids had done the same.
-He conveniently forgot to mention that the number attributed to the Dutch was representative of lifetime prevalence, while the latter represented only last month's use.
-If McCaffery had compared lifetime prevalence for American youth, however, he would have found that it was at 49,6 percent in 1997-and that the United States, with its hard-line policy, not only had a greater prevalence of use, (nearly double that of the Dutch) but that its murder rates were four times that of Holland.
+He conveniently forgot to mention that the number attributed to the Dutch was representative of lifetime prevalence, while the US statistics represented last month's use.
+If McCaffery had compared lifetime prevalence for Americans, however, he would have found that it was at 49,6 percent in 1997-and that the United States, with its hard-line policy, not only had a greater prevalence of use, (nearly double that of the Dutch) but that its murder rates were four times that of Holland.
 Researchers quickly noticed the deception and exposed the bluff.
-McCaffrey and ONCDP promised to correct the situation.
-Still, nothing happened, and the prohibitionist psychosis endured.142
+McCaffrey and ONCDP promised to correct the situation, but nothing happened and the prohibitionist psychosis endured.
+142